 Vapir is a vaporizer company that has been around for some time and has produced a number of portable models.
 While they're not as well-known as some other brands, Vapir does have a solid reputation, so the release of their new dual dry herb and wax vaporizer has been anticipated for some time.
+It takes advantage of convection based heating.
+This heating style, no matter whether you heat the unit to its minimum 350 degrees Fahrenheit or its maximum temperature of 400 degrees Fahrenheit, will never combust your material.
+Solid and durable, the device fits well in the pocket and produces thin amounts of vapor, perfect for public vaping.
+It comes with a stainless steel heating element and utilizes a powerful 3200 mAh lithium ion battery that is removable and only takes around 90 minutes to charge on its docking station.
 Unfortunately, the dual function wax and herbal model has a lot of shortcomings that make it far less attractive than competitors like the PAX.

 |Materials Type||Dry herbs and wax|